mnot/I-D/http-encryption-encoding/draft.md

 # IANA Considerations

-## The "encrypted" HTTP content-coding
+## The "aesgcm-128" HTTP content-coding

 This memo registers the "encrypted" HTTP content-coding in the HTTP Content Codings Registry, as detailed in {{encrypted}}.

-* Name: encrypted
+* Name: aesgcm-128
-* Description: encrypted data
+* Description: AES-GCM encryption with a 128-bit key
 * Reference [this specification]

 ## The "Encryption" HTTP header field